Postpartum anxiety symptoms and next steps

 How can I calm my postpartum anxiety?

-- Implement relaxation techniques: Practices such as deep breathing, meditation, or mindfulness can effectively calm the mind and alleviate physical symptoms associated with anxiety.
+- Implement relaxation techniques: Deep breathing, meditation, or mindfulness can help calm the mind and body.

-- Engage in physical activity: Regular exercise, even a brief walk, can stimulate the release of endorphins, which enhance mood and diminish stress levels.
+- Engage in physical activity: Regular exercise, even light activity like walking, can improve mood and reduce stress.

-- Participate in a support group: Connecting with other mothers who share similar experiences can provide comfort and diminish feelings of isolation.
+- Join support groups: Connecting with other mothers can reduce feelings of isolation.

 When should I call my doctor?